atk4/data/docs/model.rst

     $model->addField('age', ['type' => 'integer']);
     $model->hasMany('Children', ['model' => [Person::class]]);

-Methods `addField` and `hasMany` will ultimatelly create and link model with a corresponding `Field` object and `Reference` object.
+Methods `addField` and `hasMany` will ultimately create and link model with a corresponding `Field` object and `Reference` object.
 Those classes contain the logic, but in 95% of the use-cases, you will not have to dive deep into them.